jLucasAlves/poc-golang-freight/docs/CONFIG-CHART-AND-ARGO.md

 - `clusters/eks-qa-dafiti-latam/apps/golang-template-project.yaml`
 - `clusters/eks-live-dafiti-latam/apps/golang-template-project.yaml`

-Rename then with the name of you application repo name and inside the new files, find and replace all `golang-template-project` to the name of your application repo name and "*__voila__*".
+Rename then with the name of *APPLICATION-REPO-NAME* and inside the new files, find and replace all `golang-template-project` to the name of your application repo name and "*__voila__*".

-Inside of these files, you will find all exclusive values for an especific environment you need, and the moust important config you must do is change the `extraEnv` and `secretEnv` values.
+Inside of these files, you will find all exclusive values for a specific environment you need and the moust important config you must do is change the `extraEnv` and `secretEnv` values.

-By default, all initial config of this template are correct to run your application, so when your application grows with new env vars, remenber to update this `yamls` file
+By default, all initial config of this template is correct to run your application, so when your application grows with new env vars, remember to update this `yamls` file

 >The argo repository does not have the need to create a new branch and pull requests.
 You can make all changes and push to master.